actions/delete-package-versions/README.md

   # Defaults to an empty string.
   package-version-ids:

-  # Owner of the repo hosting the package.
+  # Owner of the package.
   # Defaults to the owner of the repo executing the workflow.
-  # Required if deleting a version from a package hosted in a different repo than the one executing the workflow.
+  # Required if deleting a version from a package hosted in a different org than the one executing the workflow.
   owner:

   # Name of the package.
   # Required
   package-name:

   # Type of the package.
+Can be one of container, maven, npm, nuget, or rubygems.
   # Required
   package-type: